Pumpkin Apple Pie Recipe

 I used a 9-inch round dish that was approximately 1 1/2 inches deep.
 It can be difficult to locate a pre-made crust with these specifications, so making a homemade crust was the only way to go.

 Pie crusts always seem simple, but are easily the most difficult part of the pie.
 Bakers work for years to perfect crust making.

 While I have mastered the basic graham cracker crust I am still working on my pastry crust skills, so I typically make decorative pieces to arrange around the rims to cover up imperfections.

 Even if you make your own pecan crust, you can buy a premade crust for cutouts.
-The streusel topping also helps cover up an imperfect crust.
+The streusel topping also helps cover up any mishaps.

 Here are a few more Thanksgiving Recipes to make your spread the talk of the town!

 Questions you might have about how to make Apple Pumpkin Pie:

 Can I use canned apple pie filling?
 I supposed you can, but I haven’t tried it out.
 If you do, please come back and leave a comment telling us how it went!

 Can I freeze this pie?
 Technically, yes, you can freeze this pie, however there is still a lot of moisture in the pumpkin layer and sometimes it thaws to be a little mushy, especially the crust.

 How long does this pie last?
 About 5 days in the refrigerator, covered.
 If it lasts that long…